lintubaby5/webscraping-challenge/README.md

 Answers to the following questions:

  - How many months exist on Mars?
 12

- - How many Martian days' worth of data are there?
+ - How many Martian (and not Earth) days worth of data exist in the scraped dataset?
 1867

- - Which month, on average, has the lowest temperature?
-The highest?
+ - What are the coldest and the warmest months on Mars (at the location of Curiosity)?
 Highest 8, lowest 3

     ![AveragetempByMonth](https://github.com/lintubaby5/webscraping-challenge/blob/main/Images/Temp_by_month.png)

- - Which month, on average, has the lowest atmospheric pressure?
-The highest?
+ - Which months have the lowest and the highest atmospheric pressure on Mars?
 Highest 9, lowest 6

     ![AveragepressurebyMonth](https://github.com/lintubaby5/webscraping-challenge/blob/main/Images/Pressure_by_month.png)

  - How many terrestrial days exist in a Martian year? around 700.

     ![TempByTerrestrialDate](https://github.com/lintubaby5/webscraping-challenge/blob/main/Images/Temp_by_terrestrial_date.png)